German Swiss International School: Campus Development Plan 2012–2016

 In 2008, the Board of GSIS developed a Campus Development Plan aimed at making better use of the space available for the current number of students and facilitate future curricular requirements.
 It was intended for the Upper Building to house the Primary Departments, while the Lower and Middle Buildings would house the Secondary Departments.

 To minimise disturbance to classes over Phases III to V, GSIS secured a private campus in Wan Chai which temporarily housed both streams of the Upper Primary (K02-K04 in the German stream and Y03-Y06 in the English stream) from 2012 to 2016.
 This decanting site was originally owned and operated by the Wan Chai Kai Fong Welfare Association.
 The decanting site was originally proposed in Ma On Shan, until opposition came from parents.

 Upon completion of Phase V, Y02-Y06 and K01-K04 moved into the Upper Building.

 Student body

-As of 2018, there are approximately 1300 students from 30 countries attending the school.
-Of students who were not German, Austrian, nor Swiss, most of them were from Hong Kong families.
-Others were children of mixed marriages, mainly with German, Swiss, or Austrian fathers and spouses who held passports of other countries.

 In 1997 there were about 1,200 students from at least 30 countries.

 Student Council

 Every year, students elect the next year's head students and deputies.
-A pair of student is chosen from each stream, one head and one deputy, for a total of 4 head students.
+A pair of student is chosen from each stream, one boy and one girl, for a total of 4 head students.